McLargo/mkdown-docs/docs/devops/k8s.md

 It is an extension of deployment.
 It is used to manage stateful applications.
 Name is stable, unique pod identifiers and DNS names.
-Also, possible to set Persistent Storage and one Persistent Volumen per VolumeClaim template.
+Also, possible to set Persistent Storage and one Persistent Volume per VolumeClaim template.
 Stick to pod as long as the pod is declared.

 Pods created in asc order and deleted in desc order.
 It is possible to scale up,